-An image is taken whenever the Image Snap (IMGSNP) command is processed.
+An image is taken whenever the hardware trigger is pressed, or when the Image Snap (IMGSNP) command is processed.

 The image snap command has many different modifiers that can be used to change the look of the image in memory.
 Any number of modifiers may be appended to the IMGSNP command.